abweiner18/Atom_Preview/syntax_highlighting.rst

 .. note::

 	- After the initial save, the file will always re-open with syntax highlighting.
-	- Any previously saved .htm, .html, .md, or .rst file will open with syntax highlighting.
+	- After installing the packages, any previously saved .htm, .html, .md, or .rst file will open with syntax highlighting.
 	- To "turn off" syntax highlighting for a particular language, you will need to disable the syntax highlighting package for that language.
 To do that, go to **Atom > Preferences > Packages**.
 You will see all of your currently installed packages.
 Find the appropriate package and click **Disable**.

 Related Information: